-Each dot in the chart below was a member of the Senate in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Gurney is shown as a purple triangle. (analysis methodology)
+Gurney is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Gurney sponsored bills primarily in these issue areas:

 Public Lands and Natural Resources (25%) Private Legislation (23%) Armed Forces and National Security (13%) Social Welfare (10%) Energy (8%) Education (8%) Government Operations and Politics (8%) Water Resources Development (8%)

 Some of Gurney’s most recently sponsored bills include...

 - S. 4078 (93rd): A bill for the relief of Shoji Oue Snyder.